 - Skill-based training: Since the highest percentage of designers are self-employed, it makes sense to look at freelancers’ opinions here, too.
 Of freelancers with a four-year degree, 93% say that skill training is useful, compared to only 79% who say their college education is useful.

-- Self-taught: Around 17% of graphic designers surveyed in the Design Census 2019 named “online learning” as a part of their education.
+- Self-taught: Around 17% of graphic designers surveyed in the most recent Design Census named “online learning” as part of their education.
 (Respondents could select more than one answer, though, so this does not necessarily preclude formal education, of which 32% selected “bachelor’s degree.”)

 - Psychologists have demonstrated that it takes just one-tenth of a second to form a first impression of a new person.